 This annual cultural event sells out for its performance on one night only.
 The venue is the Main Auditorium (Grande Auditório) at the Cultural Center of Belem (Centro Cultural de Belém or CCB).

-The 2024 Christmas concert program presents a powerful program of Baroque music by Johann Sebastian Bach and Georg Friedrich Handel.
+The 2024 Christmas concert program presents moving and meaningful Baroque music by Johann Sebastian Bach and Georg Friedrich Handel.

-Purchase available tickets in person at the CCB Box Office.
+Purchase available tickets in person at the CCB Box Office in Belem.

 Midnight Mass, the Rooster Mass